-The GRE® General Test taken at home is a safe and convenient option for students who prefer to take their test at home rather than a test center.
+The GRE® General Test taken at home is a safe and convenient option for students who prefer to take their test at home rather than at a test centre.
 The test is:

-- Identical in content, format and on-screen experience to a test taken at a test center
+Identical in content, format and on-screen experience to a test taken at a test centre

 Desktop or laptop computer; you can't use a tablet or mobile device

 PC: Windows® operating system, versions 10 or 8

 MAC®: Mac OS X® 10.5 or higher (10.13 High Sierra is recommended).